tomwallis/microperimetry_faces/README.md

 **IMPORTANT**: If you adapt any part of these scripts for your own academic work, please help keep me employed by citing the following paper:

-Wallis, T.S.A., Taylor, C.P.T., Wallis, J., Jackson, M.L. and Bex, P.J. (under review).
+Wallis, T.S.A., Taylor, C.P.T., Wallis, J., Jackson, M.L. and Bex, P.J. (in press).
 Characterisation of field loss based on microperimetry is predictive of face recognition difficulties.
+Investigative Ophthalmology and Visual Science.

 Subdirectories in this repository
 -----------------